CPSC-1012/sep-2022-a05-workbook-dgilleland/Agenda.md

 > - Explain how and why constants in our programs are a better alternative to "ad-hoc" literal values
 > - Perform special arithmetic tasks using the Math class
 >   - Rounding, Power, etc.
-> - Format output as currency
-> - Describe how to access and submit marked assignments in this course
-> - Enable/Disable auto-committing using the the [GitDoc]() extension appropriately for marked assignments

 - **Demos:**
   - Re-write the [Cylinder](./src/005/Program.cs) and [Cone](./src/006/Program.cs) examples to `use static System.Console`